cysouw/diathesis/text/c01_introduction.md

 c.  ^* Hier wird es getanzt.
 :::

 Other isolated diatheses are only attested in incidental examples in German.
-An isolated ~~subject demotion~~ of the subject to a governed preposition ~~[SBJ > PBJ]~~ is shown in [@Next], see [@sec:prepositions-nominative-demotion].
+An isolated ~~subject demotion~~ of the subject to a governed preposition ~~[SBJ > PBJ]~~ is shown in [@next], see [@sec:prepositions-nominative-demotion].

 :::ex
 a.
 Das Geld fehlt ihm.
 b.
 Ihm fehlt es an Geld.
 :::

 Isolated ~~subject addition [Ø > SBJ]~~ is very rare in German, partly because it would need an unmarked construction without any subject to start off with.
-A possible example is the addition of a subject, which seems possible with some weather verbs like *donnern* 'to thunder' [@Next], see [@sec:case-nominative-addition].
+A possible example is the addition of a subject, which seems possible with some weather verbs like *donnern* 'to thunder' [@next], see [@sec:case-nominative-addition].

 :::ex
 a.
 Es donnert.